 procedures such as surgery and/or radiation therapy, but in some cases it may be the only form of treatment needed.

 Chemotherapy is most often given by injection, but in some instances it may be given in the form of pills that can be swallowed.
 The injections are performed as either quick injections into the patient’s vein (intravenous; IV) or muscle (intramuscular; IM), or as a slow IV drip.
 In rare cases the injections are performed as slow IV infusions over one to two days.

 The primary goal of treatment is to improve and extend each patient’s quality of life for as long as possible.
-Your oncologist will give you detailed information about the success of chemotherapy for your pet at the initial consultation.
+A veterinary oncologist will provide pet owners with detailed information about the success of chemotherapy at the initial consultation.
 In general, the success rates of chemotherapy alone or chemotherapy combined with other procedures vary depending on the type of cancer and the patient.

 Most chemotherapy is administered on an out-patient basis.
-This means your pet will spend several hours during the day at our hospital but will not need to stay overnight.
+This means pets will spend several hours during the day at our hospital but will not need to stay overnight.